-I will not analyze this graph as I’m not sure to understand the reason
+I will not analyze this graph as I’m not sure that I understand the reason.

-But the two first SanDisk models seems to get an awesome result compared to the others.
+But the two first SanDisk models seem to get an awesome result compared to the others.
 How is this possible?
-Let me know in the comments if you have any idea
+Let me know if you have an idea.

-I even tested several times to see if there is another reason but always found something similar
+I even tested several times to see if there is another reason but always received similar results

 In real life, what does it change exactly?

-My first idea was to test how much time does a big zip files to be extracted on each SD card, and give you the result as simple information
+My first idea was to test how much time does it take for a big zip file to be extracted on each SD card, and give you the result as simple information.

 But as the results are not always corresponding to the benchmarks, I will add them all here in a similar graphic.